If you’d been investing in cryptocurrencies such as Bitcoin and Ethereum over the last 5 years, you most likely would be handsomely in profit by now.

 Different types of cryptocurrencies

-When you conduct your research into which cryptocurrencies to buy, you’ll come cross different types of coins.
+When you conduct your research into which cryptocurrencies to buy, you’ll come across different types of coins.

 - Payment Currencies – coins used for payments